bmanders716/bmanders716.github.io/cookbook.md

 Pistachio Cream.

-_Ingredients_--Ω pint of whipped double cream.
+_Ingredients_--Ì†∞int of whipped double cream.
-               Ω†oz. of amber gelatine, or less than º†oz. of the opaque, melted in a little milk.
+               Ì†Øz. of amber gelatine, or less than Ï†Øz. of the opaque, melted in a little milk.
-               1†oz. of castor sugar.
+               1‡Ø∫. of castor sugar.
-               2†oz. of pistachio kernels blanched.
+               2‡Ø∫. of pistachio kernels blanched.
                A few drops of vanilla.

 _Method._--Pound the pistachios in a mortar, and rub them through a